Category Archives: Advice Posts

 SPRING TOURNAMENTS: There are several in-season tournaments in the Spring.
-I do not assign any in the Spring.
+I do not assign any that occur on what would otherwise be a league weekend.
 If you are looking for tournaments, a good place to start is the NJ Youth Soccer Tournament Directory at njyouthsoccer.com.
-As of this post there are eleven “in-season” tournaments listed before Memorial Day weekend.
+Read the rest of this entry

 For all USSF sanctioned competitions that we work, we must make sure that the participants have a valid pass for the competition.
 In addition to being used to validate that the rosters and players match and are in order, the pass may be required as the “entry ticket” to enter the pitch in competitions with limited substitutions.
 In competitions with unlimited substitutions, the player still must have a valid pass at check-in (and for late arrivals, before they enter the pitch).

 With one exception, the passes for any one match must be the same for both teams and for all participants on each team.
 Some teams have passes from more than one registration authority (such as NJYS and US Club).
 In some cases the same two teams will play each other under one set of passes, and then play again another time under the other.
 We cannot allow mixed passes, even for coaches.
 Both teams and all participants play under one set or the other – never mixed.